• Aug 12, 2025

 How to Travel to Omkareshwar Temple from Delhi: By Road, Train, and Air

 Omkareshwar Temple is a significant Hindu temple dedicated to Lord Shiva, situated on an island in the Narmada River, Madhya Pradesh, India.
 It is one of the twelve sacred Jyotirlinga shrines of Lord Shiva and is considered a holy abode where he manifested himself as a column of light.
 The temple is known for its unique "OM"-shaped island and the presence of two prominent Shiva temples.
 Thus, the temple is a significant pilgrimage site for Hindus, attracting devotees worldwide.
-There is also historical significance in the temples associated with Adi Shankaracharya, who is said to have met his Guru Govinda Bhagavatpada in a cave near Omkareshwar.
+There is also historical significance to the temples associated with Adi Shankaracharya, who is said to have met his Guru, Govinda Bhagavatpada, in a cave near Omkareshwar.

 Travel to the Omkareshwar Temple by Road from Delhi